MJ-NT/Katabasis/README.md

 ### register.html

 This page contains a form in which new users can register by providing a username, a password, and a confirmation of that password.

+## Copyright and Credits

+This game was written and designed by Matt Taylor.
+It is a work of fan fiction based on Harry Tuffs' _A House of Many Doors_ and is not intended for commercial use.
+All rights to the original game and its characters, settings, and lore are owned by Harry Tuffs.